Conducting University Youth Programs: Minimum Operational Requirements

 [6] A detailed description of the Michigan sports concussion law and a compliance checklist can be found at http://www.michigan.gov/mdch/0,4612,7-132-54783_63943---,00.html.

-[7] A detailed description of the Faculty Policies and Procedures regarding self-disclosure processes for Faculty, Academic Staff and Executive Management can be found at https://hr.msu.edu/policies-procedures/faculty-academic-staff/fas-policies-procedures/CriminalCheck.html.
+[7] A detailed description of the self-disclosure processes for Faculty, Academic Staff and Executive Management can be found at https://hr.msu.edu/policies-procedures/faculty-academic-staff/fas-policies-procedures/CriminalCheck.html.

-[9] A detailed description of Section 35 of the Manual Business Procedures can be found at http://ctlr.msu.edu/combp/mbp35.aspx.
+[9] A detailed description of Section 35 of the Manual of Business Procedures can be found at http://ctlr.msu.edu/combp/mbp35.aspx.

-[10] A detailed description of Section 75 of the Manual Business Procedures can be found at https://ctlr.msu.edu/combp/mbp75EBS.aspx#I20.
+[10] A detailed description of Section 75 of the Manual of Business Procedures can be found at https://ctlr.msu.edu/combp/mbp75EBS.aspx#I20.

 [11] The University Anti-Discrimination Policy (ADP) states expectations for institutional and individual conduct.
 A detailed description of the ADP can be found at https://hr.msu.edu/policies-procedures/university-wide/ADP_policy.html.